In 1887, John Bartholomew's Gazetteer of the British Isles described Bury St Edmunds like this:

 Bury St Edmunds through time

-Click here for graphs and data of how St Edmundsbury has changed over two centuries.
-For statistics for historical units named after Bury St Edmunds go to Units and Statistics.
+Bury St Edmunds is now part of WEST SUFFOLK District.
+Click here for graphs and data of how WEST SUFFOLK has changed over two centuries.
+For statistics about Bury St Edmunds itself, go to Statistics.

 How to reference this page: